Pat Kingsley

-Pat Kingsley is a retired American publicist.
+Patricia Kingsley (née Ratchford; born 1932) is a retired American publicist.
 A founder of PMK, she influenced the practice of celebrity PR, shaping "not only stars' images but also entertainment journalism."

 Kingsley represented actors including Charlie Chaplin, Marilyn Monroe, Joan Crawford, Natalie Wood, Frank Sinatra, Robert Redford, Al Pacino, Jack Nicholson, Frank Sinatra, Jodie Foster, Lily Tomlin, Sharon Stone, Candice Bergen, Mary Tyler Moore, Sally Field, Matthew McConaughey, and Tom Cruise.
-Sne was one of the most powerful people in Hollywood at the height of her career.
+She was one of the most powerful people in Hollywood at the height of her career.

 Early life and education

 Kingsley was born in Gastonia, North Carolina in 1932.
 The eldest daughter of a civilian member of the United States Army Quartermaster Corps, her family moved frequently.
 She played basketball and softball, and was offered a contract to play in a women's softball league as a high school student.
 She attended Winthrop College in South Carolina for two years and then moved to Reno, where she lived with an aunt and uncle.